-What is Motherboard Form Factor?
+What is the Motherboard Form Factor?

-Form Factor of a motherboard is named based on the standard it follows.
+The form factor of a motherboard is named based on the standard it follows.
 There are two common standards used: ATX and ITX.

 However, while ATX is the most common standard used for motherboards, ITX, on the other hand, is used for compact and mobile computers.